Book Sachsenhausen Concentration Camp Memorial Tickets & Tours

 The Sachsenhausen Concentration Camp was a Nazi labor camp in Oranienburg, Germany, used from 1936 until April 1945.
 When you visit Sachsenhausen, you get a glimpse of how a class of people was brutally tortured and exterminated.
 The memorial is well-known and often sees visitors throughout the year.
 Book your tickets in advance to ensure you do not have to spend hours waiting in long lines to enter the memorial.

-• Advance Booking: Online booking lets you buy your tickets online in advance.
+• Advance booking: Online booking lets you buy your tickets online in advance.
 You can spend more time exploring the memorial instead of waiting in long lines.

 • Convenience: The biggest perk of booking tickets online is that you can reserve your spot in advance and you won’t have to queue up in front of the ticket counter on-site.

-• Super Flexible Cancellation Policy: You can cancel these tickets up to 24 hours before the experience begins and get a full refund on your purchase.
+• Super flexible cancellation policy: You can cancel these tickets up to 24 hours before the experience begins and get a full refund on your purchase.

-• Discounted Prices: Get the best prices and discounts on entry tickets when booking online.
+• Discounted prices: Get the best prices and discounts on entry tickets when booking online.

-Sachsenhausen Concentration Camp Highlights
+Sachsenhausen Concentration Camp highlights

 Tower A in Sachsenhausen Concentration Camp